agoose77/literary/README.md

 # Literary
+This package is an exploration of the [literate programming](http://www.literateprogramming.com) idea [pioneered by Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/lp.html) and implemented in the [`nbdev` package](https://github.com/fastai/nbdev).
+Although `nbdev` looks to be a very mature and comprehensive tool, it is quite opinionated.
+This package is an investigation into what a smaller `nbdev` might look like.

+## Philosophy
+1. **Low mental overhead**
+ Realistically, most Python programmers that wish to write packages need to have some familiarity with the Python package development model, including the conventional structure of a package.
+For this reason, I feel that it is important to design `literary` such that these skills translate directly to designing libraries with notebooks
+2. **Minimal downstream impact**
+ Users of `literary` packages should not realise that they are consuming notebook-generated code at runtime.
+This means that a pure-Python package needs to be generated from the notebooks, and it must use the conventional import model.
+For this reason, `literary` should only exist as a development dependency of the package.

+## Differences with `nbdev`
+* Use of cell tags instead of comments or magics to dictate exports
+* Use of `nbconvert` machinery to build the pure-Python lib package
+* Use of import hooks to import other notebooks
+    * Maintains a similar programming model to conventional module development
+    * Reduces the need to modify notebook contents during conversion

+## Design
 The plan for this package is:
 1. Notebooks will be written inside `<PACKAGE_NAME>/` in literary project's root directory
 2. Notebooks will respect relative imports and other pure-Python features to minimise the differences between the generated packages and the notebooks